jmvx/stats_project/README.md

 # It's All About Stats

-This is a Rails application that uses MySQL and AngularJS to calculate and display:
+This is a Rails application that uses MySQL, Sequel, and AngularJS to calculate and display:

 1. Number of page views per URL, grouped by day, for the past 5 days